Saâdi Radouani: USM Alger

 On August 17, 2020, Saâdi Radouani signed a two-year contract with USM Alger, returning to his former club after five years.
 In the second league match against JS Saoura away from home Radouani scored his first goal with USMA in a match that ended in a 2–2 draw.
 On June 30, 2022, Radouani were invited to negotiate a new contract, officials quickly reached an agreement with him in question to extend their contract for another two seasons.

 On June 3, 2023, Radouani won the first international title in his football career by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.
 On August 16, 2023, Radouani renewed his contract for two seasons until 2026 along with nine other players.

 On 15 September 2023, Radouani won the CAF Super Cup title after winning against Al Ahly, it is the second African title with USM Alger in three months.
+After winning the CAF Confederation Cup, Radouani renewed his contract on 16 August 2023 for two additional seasons, keeping him at the club until 2026.

+Saâdi Radouani, the captain, holding the 2025–26 CAF Confederation Cup for the second time.

+Saâdi Radouani was part of USM Alger's squad during their successful 2024–25 Algerian Cup campaign, where the team won the title after defeating CR Belouizdad 2–0 in the final.
+However, his involvement during this first cup triumph was limited, as he was not a regular starter throughout the competition.

+In the following season, Radouani played a much more significant role in the team's journey, contributing more consistently across competitions, including the 2025–26 CAF Confederation Cup run where USM Alger reached the final.
+Domestically, he featured prominently in the 2025–26 Algerian Cup campaign and captained the team in the final against the same opponent, leading USM Alger to a 2–1 victory and their tenth title in the competition.

+On 23 August 2026, USM Alger extended Saâdi Radouani's contract for three additional seasons as part of the club's efforts to retain key players and maintain squad stability, keeping him at the club until 2030.